 Boost Your Mood with These Healthy Comfort Foods

 Feeling down and gloomy lately?
 Or maybe just not feeling yourself?
-Even though spring is approaching, many of us are still dealing with winter weather, which can affect our moods.
-The colder temperatures make us want to stay bundled up inside, which can make us feel more tired and less productive.
-Plus, the lack of Vitamin D can have a negative impact on our moods..
+Even though the weather is warming up, many of us are stuck inside, which can make us feel more tired and less productive.
+Plus, the lack of Vitamin D can have a negative impact on our moods.

-The good news is, there are some great feel-good mood foods that are perfect for cooler temperatures.
+The good news is, there are some great feel-good mood foods that are perfect for cooler temperatures or for when we can't get out as much as we'd like to.
 These are the new healthy comfort foods that you can enjoy as part of a healthy diet, that will help you feel better both physically and mentally.

 8 Feel-Good Mood Foods

 #1 Raw Cocoa

 Looking for an excuse to eat chocolate?
 Here it is!
 Raw cocoa is considered a feel-good mood food for a couple of different reasons.
 For one, it just feels great to be able to enjoy a sweet treat without the guilt!
 Raw cocoa contains some pretty powerful antioxidants, and it has been shown to help keep your mind sharp and your mood calm and collected.
 The key is to stick with raw cocoa, or dark chocolate that is at least 70% or darker, and avoid added sugar or artificial ingredients.

 Walnuts are an excellent source of plant-based omega-3 fatty acids, making them a great way to help support mood.
 In fact, omega-3’s have been shown to help combat symptoms of depression, and a study found that walnuts can be effective in improving overall mood.
 Not only that, but walnuts are also rich in folate, melatonin, and antioxidants which all play a role in supporting a better mood.
 Overall, walnuts are a great mood-boosting food that can be added to your diet by making a homemade trail mix or even adding them to a smoothie.